ben854719/ben854719.github.io/README.md

 # About Me

-I am Ben, a freelance data scientist on UpWork with work experience such as the private sector, the non-profits organizations, and the Canadian government related to technology.
-My core focus is on artificial intelligence, software development, and cybersecurity.
-I am known for delivering data-driven solutions that directly influence and improve business strategy.
+I am Ben, a freelance data scientist on UpWork with work experience such as the private sector, non-profits organizations, and the Canadian government related to technology.
+My core focus are artificial intelligence, software development, and cybersecurity.
+I am known for delivering data-driven solutions that directly influence and improve business strategies.

 # Toastmaster

 I am a member of Toastmasters International since 2019; I currently belong to the McGill University Toastmasters Club.
 My journey has taken me to virtual meetings across Ottawa, Montreal, Quebec, Washington D.C., Geneva, and Japan.
-Toastmaster helping me develop a strong command of public speaking, leadership, and presentation.
+Toastmaster has helpedby developing a strong command of public speaking, leadership, and presentation.
 It has improved my clarity, my confidence, and my adaptability when presenting complex ideas to different audiences.

 ## Projects: